 The specialists at MedStar Pituitary Center focus exclusively on treating pituitary tumors and other pituitary disorders, giving us a unique depth of expertise.
 Combined with our advanced technology, we deliver the comprehensive, effective care you need.
 Meet our team.

 A pituitary tumor is an abnormal growth that starts in the pituitary gland, located just below the brain.
-The pituitary gland is connected to the hypothalamus, linking the brain and the endocrine system, which is responsible for producing various hormones in your body.
+This gland is connected to the hypothalamus, linking the brain and the endocrine system, which is responsible for producing various hormones in your body.
 The pituitary gland is often called the “master gland” because the hormones it makes control the level of hormones made by the other endocrine glands.

 Our team includes one of the only specialists in the Washington, D.C., metropolitan area in treating rare, complex posterior pituitary tumors.
 Thanks to this expertise, MedStar Pituitary Center is uniquely situated to handle any complications or problems relating to posterior pituitary tumors.